 - Private Dental Practitioners

-Council members elect the President, Vice-President, and members of the Executive Committee from among themselves.
-The President and Vice-President also serve as the Ex-Officio Chairman and Vice Chairman of the Executive Committee.
+Council members elect the President, Vice-President, and members of the Executive Committee from among themselves, with the President and Vice-President also serving as the ex officio Chairman and Vice-Chairman of the Executive Committee.

-The Executive Committee acts as the governing body of the Council, overseeing all procedural, financial, and daily operations.
+The Executive Committee functions as the governing body of the Council, responsible for supervising all procedural, financial, and day-to-day operations.

 Past President of Dental Council of India